Soccer-Indonesia official says FIFA considering sanctions after losing U-20 host rights | Sports-Games

 Soccer-Indonesia official says FIFA considering sanctions after losing U-20 host rights

 Indonesian President Joko Widodo did not want the country "ostracised" from global soccer and had ordered PSSI to transform the sport in the country after losing the hosting rights, Erick said.
-FIFA did not immediately respond to a request for comment.
+FIFA declined to comment.

 Soccer's world governing body FIFA is considering sanctions against Indonesia after stripping the country of its hosting rights for the Under-20 World Cup, Indonesia's football federation chief (PSSI) Erick Thohir said on Friday.